BerkeleyTrue/dotcom/src/posts/2022/03-march/01-bash-parallels.md

 ### Remaining Questions

 I use a bash [formatter][shfmt].
-One weird thing I noticed is that the formatter would swap re-arrange the order of things
+One weird thing I noticed is that the formatter would re-arrange the order of things

 ```bash
 # from